 Planted under the big sky in hill country, Chappell Hill Lavender Farm is a quaint oasis populated with lavender, peaches, and a herd of friendly goats.
 With zero admission fee on the board, visitors can visit the farm, picnic next to the pond, stroll through its fragrant rows of flowers, and cut their own lavender.

-Presently, the farm’s Sweet spring variety of lavender is in bloom that will last for another three or so weeks.
+Presently, the farm’s Sweet spring variety of lavender is in bloom that will last roughly until the end of June.
 The next blooming cycle isn’t expected to occur until the end of July with their Provence variety.

 In addition to lavender, the farm also grows an assortment of peaches and blackberries – both of which are currently in bloom and are available for picking.

-The farm also has a gift shop that sells a variety of seasonal products randing from balms to scrubs, lotions, jams, ceramics, and more.
+The farm also has a gift shop that sells a variety of seasonal products ranging from balms to scrubs, lotions, jams, ceramics, and more.

 Chappell Hill Lavender Farm is located at 2250 Dillard Rd. in Brenham, Texas.
 The farm opens from 10 am to 2 pm on Thursdays and Fridays, 9 am to 5 pm on Saturdays, and 11 am to 4 pm on Sundays.